uyuni-project/uyuni/.github/ISSUE_TEMPLATE/releng-suma-mu-submission.md

   for source in `osc -A https://api.suse.de ls Devel:Galaxy:Manager:MUTesting:4.3`; do osc -A https://api.suse.de copypac Devel:Galaxy:Manager:4.3 `echo $source | cut -d '.' -f 1` Devel:Galaxy:Manager:MUTesting:4.3 $source; done
   ```
   - [ ] After the build is complete and everything is published, lock the project again with `osc -A https://api.suse.de lock -m "Project locked for testing" Devel:Galaxy:Manager:MUTesting:4.3`.
-- [ ] Send an email to galaxy-devel@suse.de informing that the branch `Manager-X.Y` is unlocked , and adjust the topic on the slack [#team-susemanager](https://app.slack.com/client/T02863RC2AC/C02D78LLS04) channel
 - [ ] Add links to the patchinfos on top of this issue, and send for the PO with a link to this issue, and the deadline for the SR for the release notes.
 - [ ] Submit the release notes